Lee Chae-yeon: 2018–2021: Produce 48 and Iz*One

 On June 15, 2018, Lee represented WM Entertainment on the girl group survival reality show Produce 48.
-As one of the twelve successful participants, she became a member of the newly formed Korean-Japanese girl group Iz*One.
+As one of the twelve successful participants, she became a member of the newly formed South Korean-Japanese girl group Iz*One.
 The group officially debuted on October 29 with the release of their first EP, Color*Iz, and its lead single "La Vie en Rose".
 Iz*One won New Artist of the Year awards at several shows, including the Golden Disc Awards and the Seoul Music Awards.

 Following the expiration of their contract, Iz*One disbanded on April 29, 2021.

 2021–2022: Post Iz*One activities and media appearances

 On July 11, 2021, WM Entertainment announced that Lee would participate in the reality TV show Street Woman Fighter as one of the dance crew members.
 In September, it was revealed that Lee, along with former Iz*One members Jo Yu-ri and Kang Hye-won, would co-host a new web series titled Adola Travel Agency: Cheat-ing Trip.
 On December 13, she appeared alongside Kang Chan-hee in a short promotional video produced by the Busan Tourism Organization.